evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 The VOYAH FREE comes equipped with one sound system option:

-- **DYNAUDIO HIFI Sound system:**: Features NULL speakers and delivers a maximum output of  watts.
+- **DYNAUDIO HIFI Sound system:** Features NULL speakers and delivers a maximum output of  watts.

 Additionally, the model includes 1 USB-C connections as standard.
 The model has 3 USB-A connections as standard.